Money

 4. Switch to Annual Billing

 For subscriptions you decide to keep, switching from monthly to annual billing typically yields a 15 to 20% discount.
 However, annual billing is also a commitment to "not canceling for a year," so limit it to services you will truly continue using.
+A good benchmark for switching to annual billing is "having used it weekly for over six months."

 5. Review Periodically

 Conduct a subscription audit every three months.
 Set a calendar reminder and check "How many times did I use this service in the past three months?"
 Cancel any service whose usage frequency has declined on the spot.
-(Books on household budgeting can also be a helpful reference)
+Books on household budgeting can also be a helpful reference.

 Subscriptions are convenient, but left unchecked they become "silent expenses" that strain your finances.
 Audit everything, classify by usage frequency, and cancel what you don't need.
 This simple exercise alone can save tens of thousands of yen per year.
+Today's next step: open the subscription list from your smartphone's "Settings" and cancel one service you haven't used even once in the past month.

 Related articles